-MCAT topics as described by the AAMC for the current MCAT format are presented on this page.
-We begin with a summary of the main MCAT subjects and then we proceed with a detailed presentation of all possible MCAT topics (i.e. assumed knowledge for MCAT Math, Physics, Chemistry, Biology, Psychology, Sociology, etc.).
+MCAT topics explored in-depth!
+Welcome to this page where we present the MCAT topics as described by the Association of American Medical Colleges (AAMC) for the current MCAT format.
+Here, we will start with a concise summary of the main subjects on the MCAT, followed by a comprehensive presentation of all the possible MCAT topics, including assumed knowledge of Math, Physics, Chemistry, Biology, Psychology, Sociology, and more.

-During the real MCAT, advanced-level topics - beyond the detailed list - will certainly be explored, typically within a passage.
+The main subjects on the MCAT are Biology, Biochemistry, Physics, Organic Chemistry, General Chemistry, Psychology, and Sociology.
+During the real exam, advanced-level topics - beyond the detailed MCAT topics list - will certainly be explored, typically within a passage.
 However, to correctly answer the question, only a combination of the assumed knowledge presented below and appropriate reasoning is required.

 The MCAT outline of topics includes subtopics as iterated by the AAMC.For the detailed list of subtopics, click on the relevant section below.